gromacs/gromacs/docs/doxygen/user/usinglibrary.md

    the facilities provided by \ref module_commandline.
 There are a few different alternatives, depending on how much control you want to give
    \Gromacs:
-    - For C++ code, you can implement gmx::CommandLineOptionsModuleInterface and use gmx::runCommandLineModule() to execute it.
+    - For C++ code, you can implement gmx::ICommandLineOptionsModule and use gmx::runCommandLineModule() to execute it.
 This interface assumes the use of the gmx::Options mechanism for declaring command-line options (see \ref module_options).
-      For a lower-level interface, gmx::CommandLineModuleInterface can be used, but this requires you to implement `-h` output and command-line parsing yourself (possibly using classes that \Gromacs provides).
+      For a lower-level interface, gmx::ICommandLineModule can be used, but this requires you to implement `-h` output and command-line parsing yourself (possibly using classes that \Gromacs provides).
     - For C code, you can use gmx_run_cmain() to wrap an existing C main